Razer1724/codename-rvc-fork-4/README.md

 - The original architecture. ( HiFi-GAN + MPD, MSD )
 - It's pretrained models are auto-downloaded during the first launch.
 - Available for sample rates: 48, 40 and 32khz. <br/><br/>`Models made with this arch are cross-compatible: RVC, Applio and codename-rvc-fork-4.`
-##### 2. MRF-HiFi-GAN & RefineGAN ( Fork/Applio architecture ):
+##### 2. RefineGAN ( Fork / Applio architecture ):
-- Custom architecture. ( MRF-HiFi-GAN / RefineGAN + MPD, MSD )
+- Custom architecture. ( RefineGAN + MPD, MSD )
-- **Not 100% sure on the status of pretrains yet.
-Once I get more info, will update this entry.** <br/><br/>`Models made with this arch are LIMITED cross-compatible: codename-rvc-fork-4 and Applio`
+- **Pretrains available.
+For more info, visit my discord server.** <br/><br/>`Models made with this arch are LIMITED cross-compatible: codename-rvc-fork-4 and Applio`
-##### 2. RingFormer ( Fork architecture ):
+##### 3. RingFormer ( Fork architecture ):
 - Custom architecture. ( RingFormer + MPD, MSD, MRD )
+- **There are no available pretrained models for it. atm it's unsure if there will be any.**
+- Supported sample rates: 24, 32, 40 and 48khz.<br/><br/>`Models made with this arch ARE NOT cross-compatible: codename-rvc-fork-4`
+##### 4. PCPH-GAN ( Fork architecture ):
+- Custom architecture. ( PCPH-GAN + MPD, MSD, MRD )
-- **There are no available pretrained models for it yet.**
+- **There are no available pretrained models for it yet.
+Currently in test/prototyping phase.**
-- Planned supported sample rates: 48khz ( and *maybe* 24khz, but that's up to dr87 ).<br/><br/>`Models made with this arch ARE NOT cross-compatible: codename-rvc-fork-4`
+- Supported sample rates: 32, 40 and 48khz.<br/><br/>`Models made with this arch ARE NOT cross-compatible: codename-rvc-fork-4`
 <br/>

-# **Fork's features:**
+# **Fork's exclusive features:**

-- Hold-Out type validation mechanism during training. ( L1 MEL, mrSTFT, PESQ, SI-SDR )  ` In between epochs. `
+- Hold-Out type validation mechanism during training. `( L1 MEL, mrSTFT, PESQ, SI-SDR )`

-- FP16-AMP, BF16-AMP, TF32, FP32 Training modes available.  ` BF16 & TF32 require Ampere or newer GPUs. `<br/>
-`BF16 and TF32 can be used simultaneously for extra speed gains.`
-> NOTE: BF16 is used by default ( and bf16-AdamW ).
-If unsupported hardware detected, switched back to FP32.
-Inference is only in FP32.

-- Support for 'Spin' embedder.
+- Support for 'Spin' embedder. ` ( and perhaps more in future. ) `

-- Ability to choose an optimizer.  ` ( Supported: AdamW, AdamW_BF16, RAdam, AdamSPD, Ranger21, DiffGrad, Prodigy ) `
+- Many available optimizers.  ` ( AdamW [and optimi variant for bf16), RAdam, AdamSPD, Ranger21, DiffGrad, Prodigy ) `

-- (EXP) Double-update strategy for Discriminator.

-- Support for custom input-samples used during training for live-preview of model's reconstruction performance.

-- Mel spectrogram %-based similarity metric.
+- Different adversarial losses to try. ` ( Available: lsgan, hinge, tprls. [ lsgan is the safe / rvc's default one. ] ) `

 - Support for Multi-scale, classic L1 mel and (EXP) multi-resolution stft spectral losses.

 - Support for some of VITS2 enhancements.
-`( Transformer-enhanced normalizing flow + spk conditioned text encoder. )`
+`( Transformer-enhanced normalizing flow + spk conditioned text encoder. )`<br/>
+`( Requires pretrains that were trained with it enabled. )`

-- Support for the following vocoders: HiFi-GAN-NSF, MRF-HiFi-gan, Refine-GAN, RingFormer, Wavehax, Snake-HiFi-GAN-NSF.<br/>
+- Support for the following vocoders: HiFi-GAN-NSF, Refine-GAN, RingFormer, PCPH-GAN.<br/>
-` RingFormer, Wavehax and Snake-HiFi-GAN-NSF architectures utilize MPD, MSD and MRD Discs combo.`
+` RingFormer and PCPH-GAN architectures utilize MPD, MSD and MRD Discs combo.`

-- Checkpointing and various speed / memory optimizations compared to og RVC.

-- New logging mechanism for losses: Average loss per epoch logged as the standard loss, <br/>and rolling average loss over 50 steps to evaluate general trends and the model's performance over time.
+- Much better loss logging handling.
+`( Per-epoch-avg loss as the main one, over-50-steps-avg as the long-term / general tendency one )`

+- More sophisticated dataset-preprocessing approach.

-- From-ui quick tweaks; lr for g/d, schedulers, linear warmup, kl loss annealing and more ..
+- Quick from-ui tweaks ` ( lr for g/d, lr schedulers, linear warmup, kl loss annealing and much more .. )`

+- Various speed and performance improvements.

-**Any new / experimental features are always highlighted in releases so, feel free to check it out there.**
+**Any new / experimental features are always described in releases so, feel free to check it out there.**